Ultrafast CT Scan

 Ultrafast CT scans can see early signs of coronary artery disease.
 These signs are very small amounts of calcium and blockages in the coronary arteries.
 This calcium may predict that one or more coronary arteries will eventually become blocked.
 A blocked artery can cause chest pain, or even a heart attack.

 Why might I need an ultrafast CT scan?

-- See how damaged your heart is after a heart attack (myocardial infarction)
+- Damage to your heart after a heart attack (myocardial infarction)

-- See how open coronary artery bypass grafts are
+- If coronary artery bypass grafts were successful